aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfdigitalsignaturedetails/timestampSettings/_index.md

 ### Remarks

-The default value is ``None`` and the digital signature will not be time-stamped.
+The default value is ``null`` and the digital signature will not be time-stamped.
 When this property is set to a valid [PdfDigitalSignatureTimestampSettings](../../pdfdigitalsignaturetimestampsettings/) object, then the digital signature in the PDF document will be time-stamped.